keerthan-kumar/realtime-regime-detector/README.md

 distribution mismatch from pre-trained weights.

-Unlike threshold-based approaches, HMM explicitly models the **sequential dependency** between observations — a key property of real security event streams where attacks persist over multiple ticks rather than appearing as isolated spikes.
+Unlike threshold-based approaches, HMM explicitly models the **sequential dependency** between observations — a key property of a real security event streams where attacks persist over multiple ticks rather than appearing as isolated spikes.
 ---